-1. Determine the failed fan and power down the node with the operating system.
-2. Press the release tab on the top and bottom of the fan and pull it away from rear of the node.
+1. Determine the location of the failed fan.
+2. Press the release tab on the top and bottom of the failed fan and pull it away from rear of the chassis.

 Installing a Rear Exhaust Fan

 1. Press the release tab on the top and bottom of the fan and insert it into the open fan bay.
 2. Push the fan into the bay until it clicks into the locked position.